Skip to content

 Packages

-• A package represents a set of files sent by a team member (referred to as a MASV Rush) or received by a team portal (referred to as MASV Portals)
+• A package represents a set of files sent by a Team member or received by a Portal.

 • Each package can have multiple files.

-• Files metadata is stored at the API level, but actual file data is stored in a storage service.
+• File metadata is stored at the API level, but actual file data is stored in a storage service.

 • A link represents a package share with recipient(s).